MoritzKn/atom-autocomplete-jsp/README.md

 ## Features
 - EL autocompletion for implicit objects
-- EL autocompletion based on TLD Files
+- EL autocompletion based on `.tld` files

 ## Goals
-- Tag autocompletion based on TLD Files
+- Tag autocompletion based on `.tld` files
-- EL autocompletion for varibles defined in Tags
+- EL autocompletion for varibles defined in tags such as `<c:set var"foo" value="bar"/>`
 - EL autocompletion for imported beans

-## What this package doesn't
+## What this package won't do
-- Autocomplete embedded Java Code
+- Autocomplete embedded Java code

-## config
+## Config
 - `tldSources`: array of directories containing tld files